-Your are unable to start Parallels Desktop or a virtual machine and you get the error message:
+You are unable to start Parallels Desktop or a virtual machine, and you see the following error message:

 Unable to connect to Parallels Service.
 Make sure that the prl_disp_service process is active and it is not blocked by Firewall.
 For details, please refer to http://kb.parallels.com/en/8089.
 If the problem persists, contact the Parallels support team for assistance.

 - prl_disp_service cannot start due to insufficient permissions

 Try to start Parallels Desktop or a virtual machine after each step:

 - Restart your Mac.

 Launch the Disk Utility application located in Applications > Utilities.
 In Disk Utility, click on Macintosh HD, then click Repair Disk Permissions.